 I am so proud to be part of something truly amazing which I know can only grow bigger and support as many Mums as possible.
 If you are reading this and you are newly diagnosed or think you may be suffering from perinatal mental health difficulties I would urge you to please, please reach out and seek help.
 No matter how useless you feel, how embarrassed or judged by speaking out you will start your journey to recovery and there is a whole load of Mums who have and still do feel the same as you.
 I got better and so will you.

 Following my own recovery, I decided to start supporting women as a career.
-I trained to be as an EFT Therapist, support women in Birth Trauma Recovery, and a doula (pregnancy, birth and postnatal).
-I am a member of the Maternity Services Liaison Committee for NHS Lothian and co-facilitate a Positive Birth Movement Group.
-I am a Maternal Mental Health Change Agent and have been invited to the House of Lords and House of Commons as a Maternal Mental Health Campaigner.
+I’m now a doula, EFT Practitioner, Birth and Perinatal Trauma Therapist and Mindset Coach.
+I am a member of the Maternity Services Liaison Committee for NHS Lothian, a Maternal Mental Health Scotland Change Agent, I support the Managed Clinical Network for Perinatal Mental Health as a lay person and have been invited to the House of Lords and House of Commons as a Maternal Mental Health Campaigner.

 I’ve loved being involved in Juno.
 It’s a vibrant and diverse group of women all coming together to work together to overcome the challenges of Perinatal Mental Health Illness.
 Come along to our groups and find out more.

 I’ve been attending the Juno groups since it began, and I also joined the committee in the latter part of 2014.
-I run the twitter account and also some aspects of PR for Juno PMHS.
 My son Ethan is 5 years old.
 He was born by emergency section after quite a long labour, which was a shock to both mind and body!
 5 weeks after Ethan was born I was admitted to hospital and diagnosed with Pancreatitis.
 I spent the best part of 4 months in hospital away from our family, our new baby and our home.